 - Will there be a rebrand to Vodacom?
 Safari com may be constrained by operating in Kenya.
 Vodacom just had an IPO in Tanzania whose outcome is pending and M-Pesa has had tremendous strides in Tanzania.

-- Former Safaricom CEO Michael Joseph resigned from the Vodafone a month ago to concentrate on his role as Kenya Airways Chairman.
+- Former Safaricom CEO Michael Joseph resigned from the Vodafone board a month ago to concentrate on his role as Kenya Airways Chairman.

 - Vodafone will remain with 5% of Safaricom – down from 39.93%.